marcelglueck/BEpipeR/README.md

 ## Quick-start
-- What the pipeline can do for you: [Features](https://github.com/marcelglueck/BEpipeR?tab=readme-ov-file#what-does-the-current-version-of-the-pipeline-do)
+- What the pipeline can do for you: [Features and functionalities](https://github.com/marcelglueck/BEpipeR?tab=readme-ov-file#what-does-the-current-version-of-the-pipeline-do)
 - How to set up the pipeline on your system: [Setting-up](https://github.com/marcelglueck/BEpipeR/blob/main/setup_guide.md)
 - How to operate the pipeline and parse processing information: [Operation information](https://github.com/marcelglueck/BEpipeR/blob/main/BEpipeR_workflow.svg)
 - Found a bug?
 [Report a bug](https://github.com/marcelglueck/BEpipeR/issues)